AGENTS

 * Fix all known browser issues for Firefox, Edge, and Chrome.

-* Updated documentation (this one!)
+* Update documentation (this one!)

 Thanks for reading.
 Talk soon.